 There may be little or no sign of kangaroos.
 We can fly there using Google Earth.

 The imagined scenario seems a likely one (no kangaroos, despite the proliferation of dams)

-Myth: Proliferation of water points has made things better for kangaroos.
+The proliferation of water points has not made things better for kangaroos.